act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 #### Failed example 4

-Element with role `listitem` has a closer ancestor, that is included in the accessibility tree, than the role `list` that should have been its context role
+Element with role `listitem` has a closer ancestor, that is included in the accessibility tree, than the role `list` that should have been its context role.

 ```html
 <div role="list">